Aroson1/Aroson1/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on a porject called ACIPS (Autonomous Crash Investigation and Prevention System) and a few games in unity.
-- 🌱 I’m currently learning C++/C
+- 🌱 I’m currently learning C++/C.
 - I know Python, Java, C#, JS, HTML
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on any project you are willing to work with me on (and also if I am willing to work on it with you).
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
 - 📫 How to reach me: At my website [<COMING SOON>](https://cooming-soon.netlify.app/)
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...

 ***Note: Almost all my repos are private.***
 <!--